Workers’ Compensation Attorney

 - What constitutes a work injury in Illinois?

 Illinois workers’ compensation operates under a “no fault” system, which means that it does not matter if the employer or the employee is at fault.
 In order to establish a workers compensation claim, the injured employee must show that the injury or illness arose out of and in the course or his or her employment.
 It is important to note that if you fail to notify your employer immediately of your work-related injury or illness, you could jeopardize your ability to receive workers’ compensation benefits.
 Workers’ compensation benefits include payment of medical expenses, weekly lost wage compensation, vocational retraining and compensation for any permanent disability.
-Please keep in mind that it is important to seek the advice of an attorney immediately, as there may be additional circumstances that could prevent an injured worker from receiving workers’ compensation benefits.
+Please keep in mind that it is important to seek the advice of a workers’ compensation attorney immediately, as there may be additional circumstances that could prevent an injured worker from receiving workers’ compensation benefits.

 - What injuries, diseases or illnesses are covered by workers’ compensation?